sameerhegde/ASIC_Flow/README.md

 ### **Introduction**
 - **Linting** is a **static code analysis** technique used to check RTL (Verilog/VHDL) for errors before synthesis.
 - It detects **syntax, semantic, and design rule violations** to ensure clean and synthesizable RTL.
-- Linting improves **code quality, maintainability,Poratability and verification efficiency**.
+- Linting improves **code quality, maintainability, portability, and verification efficiency**.

 ### **Rules in Lint**
-- Array Rules
+- **Array Rules**
-	- out of index
+  - Out of index
-	- all elements of array are not read
+  - All elements of array are not read
-	- all elements of array are not set
+  - All elements of array are not set

-- Case rules
+- **Case Rules**
-	- missing default
+  - Missing default
-	- not all cases are specified
+  - Not all cases are specified
-	- **leads to latch inference**
+  - **Leads to latch inference**

-- Lint Reset rules
+- **Lint Reset Rules**
-	- both edges are used within same design unit
+  - Both edges are used within the same design unit
-	- Synchronous and Asynchronous reset conflict
+  - Synchronous and asynchronous reset conflict

-- Lint clock rules
+- **Lint Clock Rules**
-	- reports if both edges of clock are used in same module
+  - Reports if both edges of clock are used in the same module

-- Usage rules
+- **Usage Rules**
   - All elements of memory are not used
   - Unused variables
-	- Macros/parameter defined but not used
+  - Macros/parameters defined but not used
   - **Output is never set**

-- Assign rules
+- **Assign Rules**
   - **Truncation of extra bits**
   - Blocking should not be used in sequential blocks
-	- Non blocking assignment in combinational block
+  - Non-blocking assignment in combinational block

-- Function Task rules
+- **Function Task Rules**
-	- Function Task decleared but not used
+  - Function/Task declared but not used
-	- Recurssion is not used
+  - Recursion is not used
-	- task which contains event controlled are not synthesizable
+  - Task which contains event control is not synthesizable

-- Instance Rules
+- **Instance Rules**
-	- port width mismatch
+  - Port width mismatch
-	- Mixing of By name and By order is not allowed
+  - Mixing of By-name and By-order is not allowed
   - Inputs are not driven or not connected

-	- Synthesis Rules
+- **Synthesis Rules**
-	- Wait and Time declearation
+  - `Wait` and `Time` declaration
   - Real variables are not synthesizable
-	- case equality and not equality (===) (!==) are not synthesizable
+  - Case equality and inequality (`===`, `!==`) are not synthesizable
-	- `Inital` is not synthesizable
+  - `Initial` is not synthesizable
   - `While/repeat` without proper conditions are not synthesizable

-- Expression rules
+- **Expression Rules**
-	- `X Z and ?` (dont care) may lead to Synthesis and simulation mismatch
+  - `X`, `Z`, and `?` (don't care) may lead to synthesis and simulation mismatch

-- Multiple Drivers
+- **Multiple Drivers**
   - Signal has multiple drivers
-	- Diffrent bits of same bus are driven by multiple block
+  - Different bits of the same bus are driven by multiple blocks

-- Event Rules
+- **Event Rules**
-	- Mixing combinational and sequential style in a block
+  - Mixing combinational and sequential styles in a block

-- **combinational Loops**
+- **Combinational Loops**
-- Signal is read inside a combinational block but not mentioned in sensitivity list
+  - Signal is read inside a combinational block but not mentioned in the sensitivity list
-- signal in included in sensitivity list but not elements are used
+  - Signal is included in the sensitivity list but no elements are used

 ## **7. Clock Domain Crossing (CDC) Analysis**
 - Identify signals crossing different clock domains.